PPPPatrick0/Disable-AstellKern-UI4-App-Whitelist/README.md

 ## English Version

 ### This guide is divided into two parts:
 * Part 1: A user-friendly installation guide for supported models.
-(As of v0.1, this includes the SP3000 on firmware v1.51).
+(As of v0.1, this includes the SP3000 series (SP3000 , SP3000T , SP3000M)).
 * Part 2: A technical explanation of the principles involved, enabling users to attempt disabling the restriction on unsupported models themselves.

 ### Part 1: Step-by-Step Guide for Supported Models